 When to go

 Intrigued to walk the Nakasendo Trail between Magome and Tsumago?
 The best months to do so are March, April, May, June, September, October and November.
 Try to avoid national holidays and weekends.
 Between October and April there can be snow on the trail.
+In March and April the blossom is blooming on the trees, the exact dates vary per year.

 In summer it can be pretty hot and humid in Japan, 35 degrees Celsius is not an exception.
 If you go in July or August start your walk early in the morning.
 Take a hat or cap, sunscreen, plenty of water and some snacks with you.
 Do not expect to be able to buy any water along the trail.